 During my time at university, I ensured I had a huge amount of industry knowledge, a key requirement when applying for jobs post-graduation.
 I interned during every school holiday at various different companies within the lingerie sector, high street to luxury, in design buying and merchandising roles.
 To name a few, Topshop, Next, Tesco, Fleur of England, Edge o’ Beyond.
 I also took part in the Diploma in Professional Studies (DIPS) and moved to Australia for a year to work as a Designer and Buyer for Bras n’ Things.
 By the time I graduated I had close to three years of industry experience in different sectors and job roles.
 In all honesty I learnt more from being in industry than university could teach, there is nothing greater than lived experience.

 In summary my role is split across two key areas - design and production.
 I am responsible for the design of seasonal couture collections as well as private client commissions.
 I create illustrations for client commissions and technical sketches as required and to help build the internal portfolio of bespoke designs.
-I am also responsible for traveling to meet clients, presenting bespoke embellishment books at private appointments.
+I am also responsible for travelling to meet clients, presenting bespoke embellishment books at private appointments.

 I source silks, laces, embroideries, beading and other embellishments as required.
 Often working alongside suppliers designing bespoke embroideries for Luna Mae.
 I also do a large amount of fine hand-painting and hand sewing.
 All our garments are made in house.
 I am responsible for managing the production of Luna Mae commissions from consultation to final delivery.